0x1496FD0/BO3-PRX-GSC-Injector/README.md

   3. Drop your compiled gsc in __/data/T7 GSC Injector__

-  folder is auto created on run if non existent you can place your files in subfolders as long it's inside the master folder
+  folder is auto created on run if non existent, you can place your files in subfolders as long it's inside the master folder

 # Filezilla users